-- 1. Move the cursor to the point at which to insert the reference and, if you want to, type some lead-in text such as 'Go to page' or 'See page'. - 2.
-Select the 'Insert | Bookmark' menu option and, on the 'Bookmark' dialog, click on the bookmark and on the Set Page Reference button. - The editor inserts the number of the page containing the bookmark, at the cursor position in the text; for a document, this acts as a hyperlink to the bookmark position. - If you set the reference in a template, the link is created in the document you generate from the template.
+Task Description Insert a Bookmark Right-click on the point in the text to mark, and select the 'Bookmark' menu option; the 'Bookmarks' dialog displays.
+2. Either select an existing bookmark from the list (to switch it to the current location) or type a new bookmark name in the top field.
+Do not use spaces in the Bookmark; this will prevent the bookmark from being inserted.
+3. Click on the Insert button.
+Locate Bookmarked Text 1.
+Select the 'Bookmark' menu option. in the Document 2.
+On the 'Bookmarks' dialog, click on the bookmark and on the Go to button .
+3. The editor displays the point at which the bookmark was set, in the top left corner of the display.
+Delete an Existing Select the 'Bookmark' menu option.
+Bookmark On the 'Bookmarks' dialog, click on the bookmark and on the Delete button .
+Insert a Reference to a Bookmark Move the cursor to the point at which to insert the reference and, if you want to, type some lead-in text such as 'Go to page' or 'See page'.
+2. Select the 'Bookmark' menu option.
+On the 'Bookmarks' dialog, click on the bookmark and on the Set Page Reference button.
+4. The editor inserts the number of the page containing the bookmark, at the cursor position in the text; for a document, this acts as a hyperlink to the bookmark position.
+If you set the reference in a template, the link is created in the document you generate from the template.

-In the F8 Document Generation, Bookmarks provide additional facilities:
+Additional Bookmark Facilities in Document Generation

-- All .Start and .End bookmarks that enclose a labeled field will hide the label in the report if the field has no content; for example: - The bookmarks Element.Keywords.Start and Element.Keywords.End enclose the Keywords {Element.Keywords} report field, but if an element has no keywords, the Keywords label in the generated report is hidden and the space closed up - All Begin and End bookmarks containing the string LIST will add a comma to the enclosed section, so that all values extracted from the model for that section will be presented in a comma-separated list; for example: - The bookmarks Pkg_Element_Meth_MethParameter_LIST_Begin and Pkg_Element_Meth_MethParameter_LIST_End in the parameter section set a comma that, in the report, is inserted between the multiple parameter name/type pairs in the section - All Begin and End bookmarks containing the string TITLE will add a line break and a value title to the field, and present the values extracted from the model as a vertical list underneath the title; for example: - The bookmarks Pkg_Element_Meth_FeatTagVal_TITLE_Begin and Pkg_Element_Meth_FeatTagVal_TITLE_End in the Tagged Value section insert a line space and the heading 'Properties', underneath which is printed, in the report, the names and values of the parameter Tagged Values
+All .Start and .End bookmarks that enclose a labeled field will hide the label in the report if the field has no content; for example:

+• The bookmarks Element.Keywords.Start and Element.Keywords.End enclose the Keywords {Element.Keywords} report field, but if an element has no keywords, the Keywords label in the generated report is hidden and the space closed up

+All Begin and End bookmarks containing the string LIST will add a comma to the enclosed section, so that all values extracted from the model for that section will be presented in a comma-separated list; for example:

+• The bookmarks Pkg_Element_Meth_MethParameter_LIST_Begin and Pkg_Element_Meth_MethParameter_LIST_End in the parameter section set a comma that, in the report, is inserted between the multiple parameter name/type pairs in the section

+All Begin and End bookmarks containing the string TITLE will add a line break and a value title to the field, and present the values extracted from the model as a vertical list underneath the title; for example:

+• The bookmarks Pkg_Element_Meth_FeatTagVal_TITLE_Begin and Pkg_Element_Meth_FeatTagVal_TITLE_End in the Tagged Value section insert a line space and the heading 'Properties', underneath which is printed, in the report, the names and values of the parameter Tagged Values

+- When you force a custom SQL field in the fragment to be processed as a formatted notes, you must have '.formatted' in the custom field name; for example: {FieldName.Formatted} - The same is required in the bookmarks for SQL fragments; for example: {FieldName.Formatted.Start} or FieldName.Formatted.End}.